Things You Need to Know About Personal Injury / Car Accidents

 You May Need a Personal Injury Lawyer (Even Though You Don’t Want One)

 Some people say they didn’t use a personal injury lawyer because they don’t want to appear to be seeking money for frivolous reasons.
-It’s really the first step to letting the insurance company begin their adjusting process.
-Other people believe that they can save money by dealing with the insurance company themselves.
+It’s really the first step to letting the car insurance company begin their adjusting process.
+Other people believe that they can save money by dealing with the car insurance company themselves.
 The insurance company enjoys this as an opportunity to save themselves money.
 Especially in Arizona, you are trying to win a game that you don’t know how to play.

-Nobody wants to be forced into a “game” with the insurance company.
+Nobody wants to be forced into a “game” with the auto insurance company.
 Unfortunately, they’re ready to play whether you are or not.
 They’ve been playing it for a long time, and are very good at it.
 That is their job, and they have built billion dollar corporations by playing it.
-Dealing with them without an experienced personal injury lawyer lacks the leverage of being able to file a lawsuit if the insurance company refuses to settle the personal injury claim for a reasonable amount.
+Dealing with them without an experienced personal injury lawyer lacks the leverage of being able to file a lawsuit if the car insurance company refuses to settle the personal injury claim for a reasonable amount.
 The point in having your personal injury claim handled by an experienced personal injury attorney from the get-go is so these problems don’t arise.
 And you can bet they treat people represented by an experienced personal injury lawyer much differently than the ones who are not.

 Most personal injury attorneys will discuss the merits of your case with you at no cost.
 Many will also work on a contingency fee, which means they are willing to suspend their fee until the end of the case.
-This allows all motor vehicle accident victims to protect themselves by hiring a personal injury lawyer.
+This allows all auto accident victims to protect themselves by hiring a personal injury lawyer.
 Numerous sources show that the amount collected by a personal injury attorney is substantially more than when not using one.
 So in a way, you never have to pay them out of your own pocket.
 Perhaps most importantly, however, is that you can have the peace of mind to know that a professional personal injury lawyer, bound by ethical rules and a common interest in making sure you don’t get taken advantage of, is in your corner.

 A personal injury attorney can make sure that you are compensated for: